 - Consume Admin Alerts.
-This health check detects administrative alerts as soon as they are issued and then checks to see if the alert is associated with a server becoming degraded or unavailable.
-The Identity Proxy accomplishes this by using an LDAP persistent search against the Identity Data Store. - Get Root DSE.
+This health check detects administrative alerts from the Identity Data Store, as soon as they are issued, by maintaining an LDAP persistent search for changes within the cn=alerts branch of the Identity Data Store.
+When the Identity Proxy is notified by the Identity Data Store of a new alert, it immediately retrieves the base cn=monitor entry of the Identity Data Store.
+If this entry has a value for the unavailable-alert-type attribute, then the Identity Proxy will consider it unavailable.
+If this entry has a value for the degraded-alert-type attribute, then the Identity Proxy will consider it degraded. - Get Root DSE.
 This health check detects if the root DSE entry exists on the LDAP external server.
 As this entry always exists on an UnboundID Identity Data Store, the absence of the entry suggests that the LDAP external server may be degraded or unavailable.